Be a kid again at the Happiest Place on Earth.

 The Rivers of America is exactly what it claims to be — the waterway that stretches from Frontierland past New Orleans Square to Critter Country has water in it from every river in the United States.
 When Disneyland opened, guests were able to board the Mark Twain Riverboat for a trip around Tom Sawyer's Island (now home to Pirates Lair), to see the burning cabin and the Indian village.
 The Davy Crockett Explorer Canoes (1971), is a favorite among kids and adults during the hot summer months, because you will get wet, and the canoes aren't on a track.
 But the Rivers might be best loved as the setting of "Fantasmic!" which has been showcasing the battle between good and evil since 1992.

 The most elaborate use of Audio-Animatronics was created when Disneyland decided it was time to put something in the open space at the bend of the Rivers of America.
 Though Pirates of the Caribbean was originally intended to be a walkthrough, Walt Disney decided that a boat ride would be a better experience for guests.
 The attraction, which opened in March 1967 (three months after Disney passed away) had an elaborate inauguration that started with real live pirates who pillaged and plundered the Columbia.
-The family favorite has had a few tweaks over the years, most recently with the addition of the Johnny Depp's Jack Sparrow from the blockbuster film trilogy.
+The family favorite has had a few tweaks over the years, most recently with the addition of Captain Brabossa, Davy Jones, Blackbeard and Jack Sparrow from the blockbuster film series.
 Yo ho!